Glen Croe: History

-The old road through the glen seen in the photograph is part of the military road that ran from Dumbarton to Inveraray.
-This was built in the 1740s under the supervision of Major William Caulfeild.
+The old road through the glen seen in the photograph (very top of article) is part of the military road that ran from Dumbarton to Inveraray.
+The old road was built in the 1740s under the supervision of Major William Caulfeild.
 A stone inscribed Rest & Be Thankful was erected around 1749, after this section of road was completed.
+The rest and be thankful refers to a steep incline on the old military road, that precedes, entering the pass through too Glen Kinglas.